-Joe is experienced in working with issues related to depression, anxiety, relationships, family, employment, career and personal finance, life crisis and life changes, loss and bereavement, sexuality and sexual identity, addictions and spiritual concerns.
-In his work, Joe uses an 'integrative' approach, drawing upon humanist, psychodynamic, existential and transpersonal approaches in which he trained.
-Joe also works extensively with those working in the arts and the creative and cultural industries.
+Joe is experienced in working with issues related to depression and anxiety, relationships, family, work, career and personal finance, inequity and discrimination, life crisis and life changes, trauma, loss and bereavement, sexuality and sexual identity, addiction in many forms and growing up in a home where addiction is present, spirituality and spiritual concerns.
+Joe’s approach is ‘integrative’ and relational drawing upon humanist, psychodynamic, existential, systemic and transpersonal approaches in which he trained.

 Training, qualifications & experience